sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotatorevent` Each annotator will fire its own sets of events.
-For example,
-the Image Annotator will fire `rotate` or `resize`, etc. while other annotator
-may fire another set of events.
-The Annotator wrapper will also re-emit events
-at the Preview level in Box Content Preview, with event data containing:
+`annotatorevent` Each annotator will trigger its own sets of events.
+For example, the Image Annotator will trigger `rotate` or `resize`, etc. while other annotator may trigger another set of events.
+The Annotator wrapper will also re-emit events at the Preview level in Box Content Preview, with event data containing:

 ```js
 {